 In the first year the emphasis is on learning about new materials and techniques, laying the foundations for the extended project at the end of the first year.
 Coursework that you produce will be worth 60% of your overall grade, and there is an end of course exam lasting 15 hours’ worth 40%.

-As well as gallery visits, some students take part in a trip to Tuscany and the department also runs a critical study visit abroad.
-There is also opportunity to visit The Knit and Stitch show and use our state-of-the-art photographic studio on a fashion shoot.
+As well as gallery visits, including the Victoria and Albert Museum in London, students have the opportunity to apply for a prestigious study trip in Tuscany.
+There is also an opportunity for students to visit The Knit and Stitch show, in Harrogate, and use our state-of-the-art photographic studio for a shoot.

 Where might it lead?

-The design and textiles industry is the UK’s sixth largest manufacturing sector, with the market value reaching over £170 billion last year.
+The fashion and textiles sector (including design, manufacturing, wholesale, media and retail) is estimated to be worth £26bn and employs around 797,000 people.
 Supporting this sector requires a steady supply of creative individuals who can design and develop new fashion and interior products.
 Careers range from fashion forecasting, designing and fabric technology through to pattern cutting, marketing and retail.
 Many of our students go on to study a design related course at degree level, while others choose a foundation course before specialising in a particular area of design.